 Please visit Undergraduate Applications for detailed domestic and international application instructions and admission timelines.
 Enrolment Services is available for admissions assistance at 403-210-7625.

 The Cooperative Education program allows students to combine learning in the classroom with real world experience.
 Students apply academic knowledge through relevant, paid work experience.

-Our Program Specialists are available for program advising via email, phone, in-person and drop-in appointments.
-We look forward to seeing you soon!
+Our Program Specialists are available for program advising via email and remote drop-in appointments.
+Please visit our Program Advising page for details.